mjkonarski/mjkonarski.github.io/_posts/2017-11-10-advanced-sql-window-functions.md

 Things get more complicated when the `rating` column contains duplicates.
 To achieve the same result we would need to use `RANGE` modifier instead of `ROWS`, but unfortunately Postgres [doesn't currently support](https://sonra.io/2017/09/15/window-functions-vendor-functionality-comparison/) the `1 PRECEDING` part in that case.

 <div class="infobox" markdown="block">
-This post was written in 2017.
 A lot of new features have been added to Postgres since version 10.
 See [my article about window frames](/advances-sql-window-frames/), which covers the latest developments in window functions.
 <!-- You can also check out my [post about Common Table Expressions](http://localhost:4000/advanced-sql-cte/). -->
 </div>